jcu-eresearch/plone-user-doc/source/basic.rst

 meaning it won't automatically update if your name does change.
 To change the name of your folder:

-* Log into your given Plone site
+* Log into your given Plone site.
-* Click onto the 'My folder' link on your user actions bar (near your name and the 'Log out' link)
+* Click onto the 'My folder' link on your user actions bar (near your name and the 'Log out' link).
-* Click onto the 'Edit' tab
+* Click onto the 'Edit' tab.
-* Edit the title of the folder appropriately to reflect your new name
+* Edit the title of the folder appropriately to reflect your new name.
 * Click the 'Save' button.

 That's it.